DJDanl/cpp-docs.pt-br/docs/standard-library/basic-ostream-class.md

 ### <a name="parameters"></a>Parâmetros

-`count` Contagem de caracteres para colocar no fluxo.
+*Contagem de* contagem de caracteres para colocar no fluxo.

-`str` Caracteres para colocar no fluxo.
+*STR* caracteres a serem colocados no fluxo.

 ### <a name="return-value"></a>Valor de retorno